PayPal LoanBuilder Review: Working Capital with Low Revenue Requirements

-If you decide to go with a short repayment term, you’ll have a lower fee rate but higher weekly payments.
+If you decide to go with a shorter repayment term, you’ll have a lower fee rate but higher weekly payments.
 Or you can choose a longer repayment term, in which case you’ll get a higher fee but lower weekly payments.

-So if you simply want the cheapest financing you can get, you should choose the shorter term with its lower loan fee.
+So if you want the cheapest financing you can get, you should choose the shorter term with its lower loan fee.
 But if you’re more concerned about keeping money free to help your cash flow, you might prefer the longer term with the lowest payments.

 LoanBuilder isn’t the only lender we’ve seen doing this sort of thing, but it’s still a nice feature for an otherwise lackluster loan.